stepan-ha/ProjectSO/SRS.md

 | PrSO-C-FR1.4   | Track courier location | The system should actively collect the couriers location and store it in the system in order to report the status to the user  |

 ### 3.3 Quality of Service
-> This section states additional, quality-related property requirements that the functional effects of the software should present.

 #### 3.3.1 Performance
 If there are performance requirements for the product under various circumstances, state them here and explain their rationale, to help the developers understand the intent and make suitable design choices.
 Specify the timing relationships for real time systems.
 Make such requirements as specific as possible.
 You may need to state performance requirements for individual functional requirements or features.